sashwattanay/satellite_simulation/README.md

 # satellite_simulation
-Wolfram Mathematica code that simulates a falling satellite in Earth's atmosphere (educational purpose)
+Wolfram Mathematica code that simulates a falling satellite in Earth's atmosphere (educational purpose).

+See this YouTube tutorial at https://youtu.be/K8ms_4SJh9Q to get an overall idea about what to expect.
+The video is made with a somewhat less sophisticated code.

 This is for high school and beginning physics students (or even physics laymen who are interested in physics).
 The code here simulates a satellite revolving around the Earth or an object falling on the Earth.
 Anybody with a personal computer and an internet connection can do these simulations.